MikPak/MovieInfo-2.0/README.md

 * **Frameworks:** .NET Framework 4.5.2 or newer
 * Original project is written in Microsoft Visual Studio Community 2015, Update 1

+## Installation
+* Git clone files to your local repo and make a new project in Visual Studio
+* test-folder contains some data to test program with
+* On first startup of the program, local database *(movieInfo.sqlite)* will be generated to the same folder where program is

 #Author
 * Mikko Pakkanen
   * [mikkopakkanen.com](http://mikkopakkanen.com)